I have a very boring and very predictable answer when people ask me where they should stash things like their house down payment savings.

-I recommend them in comments and emails and posts so often for a reason: they’re who I actually use to store all my big savings goals.
-That included our house down payment savings and our closing costs, and these days, it’s where I keep my emergency fund and my tax savings.
+I recommend them in comments and emails and posts so often for a reason: they’re who I actually used to store all my big savings goals.
+That included our house down payment savings and our closing costs, and these days, it’s where I keep my tax savings.

 But instead of leaving it at that, I wanted to put together a full review of EQ Bank to help break down why I recommend them, and address some of the most common follow-up questions I get when I do.

 - What should you do after using EQ Bank?

 - What’s the best part about EQ Bank?

 - What’s the worst part about EQ Bank?

 - How much does EQ Bank cost?